Best Protocol Analyzer Tools

 Pros:

-• Easy to use with well-presented data screens
+• Easy to Use: Well-presented data screens

-• Alerts for unusual traffic patterns
+• Automated Monitoring: Alerts for unusual traffic patterns

 Cons: